Soteriology: Judaism

-In contemporary Judaism, redemption (Hebrew ge'ulah) is God's redeeming the people of Israel from their various exiles.
+In contemporary Judaism, redemption (Hebrew ge'ulah) is God's gathering in the people of Israel from their various exiles.
 This includes the final redemption from the present exile.
-Judaism holds that adherents do not need personal salvation, as Christians believe.
-Jews do not believe in original sin.
-Instead, they place a high value on individual morality as defined in the law of God—embodied in what Jews know as the Torah or The Law, given to Moses by God on Mount Sinai, the summary of which is comprised in the Ten Commandments.
-The Jewish sage Hillel the Elder states that The Law can be further compressed in just one line, popularly known as the Golden Rule: "That which is hateful to you, do not do unto your fellow".
+Judaism does not posit a need for personal salvation in a way analogous to Christianity; Jews do not believe in original sin.
+Instead, Judaism places greater value on individual morality as defined in the Law and embodied in the Torah—the teaching given to Moses by God on Mount Sinai and sometimes understood to be summarized by the Decalogue (Biblical Hebrew עֲשֶׂרֶת הַדְּבָרִים, ʿĂsereṯ haDəḇārīm, lit.
+'The Ten Words').
+The tannaitic sage Hillel the Elder taught that the Law could be further compressed into the single maxim popularly known as the Golden Rule: "That which is hateful to you, do not do unto your fellow".

-In Judaism, salvation is closely related to the idea of redemption, saving from the states or circumstances that destroy the value of human existence.
-God, as the universal spirit and creator of the world, is the source of all salvation for humanity, provided an individual honors God by observing his precepts.
-So redemption or salvation depends on the individual.
-Judaism stresses that salvation cannot be obtained through anyone else or by just invoking a deity or believing in any outside power or influence.
+In Judaism, salvation is closely related to the idea of redemption, or rescue from the states and circumstances that destroy the value of human existence.
+God, as the creator of the universe, is the source of all salvation for humanity (provided an individual honors God by observing God's precepts).
+So, redemption and/or salvation depends on the individual.
+Furthermore, Judaism stresses that one's salvation cannot be obtained through anyone else, invoking a deity, or believing in any outside power or influence.

-Some passages in Jewish religious texts assert that no afterlife exists, even for the good and just, with the Book of Ecclesiastes telling the faithful: "The dead know nothing.
+Some passages in Jewish religious texts assert that an afterlife exists for neither the good nor evil.
+For example, the writer of the Book of Ecclesiastes tells the reader: "The dead know nothing.
 They have no reward and even the memory of them is lost."
 For many centuries, rabbis and Jewish laypeople have often wrestled with such passages.

 Mystery religions

-In the mystery religions, salvation was less worldly and communal, and more a mystical belief concerned with the continued survival of the individual soul after death.
+In the mystery religions of the Greco-Roman world, salvation was less worldly and communal, and more a mystical belief concerned with the continued survival of the individual soul after death.
 Some savior gods associated with this theme are dying-and-rising gods, often associated with the seasonal cycle, such as Osiris, Tammus, Adonis, and Dionysus.
 A complex of soteriological beliefs was also a feature of the cult of Cybele and Attis.

 The similarity of themes and archetypes to religions found in antiquity to later Christianity has been pointed out by many authors, including the Fathers of the early Christian church.
 One view is that early Christianity borrowed these myths and motifs from contemporary Hellenistic mystery religions, which possessed ideas such as life-death-rebirth deities and sexual relations between gods and human beings.
 While Christ myth theory is not accepted by mainstream historians, proponents attempt to establish causal connections to the cults of Mithras, Dionysus, and Osiris among others.